ABCD-STUDY/auto-scoring/readme.md

 There are some dependencies in the code to pieces used in the ABCD report framework.
 This includes a role-based user account system (AC.php) which you should disable in the source code of the index.php scripts if you don't have it.
 There is also a separate tokens.json file that we cannot share here.
 It contains the access tokens required for the program to interface with the electronic record system (REDCap).

+Latest features:

+ - meta level recipes: They change other recipes by replacing input and output pairs for nodes.
+A single recipe can therefore be applied to a larger number of variables.
+ - R-code module: Allows the user to use R to compute output variables.
+This is nice if there is existing R-code.
+Other languages can also be integrated in the same way.

 ## Viewer

 The viewer is used to create a data flow graph using visual programming.
 Its design has been influenced by other existing visual data processing interfaces such as the one from ThreeNodes.js and Amira.